terryjoh55/261fa25/01Git&Shell/README.md

 	- `clear` clears the Terminal Window

 	- `cd ~` change directory to your root directory (how to "go back"), `~` means home directory

-	- `mkdir` Makes a new directory (`mkdir NewDirectory` makes a new folder called `NewDirectory`)

-	- `man man` opens the manual for Terminal commands ("man man" will open up the manual for the manual!)

-	- `nano` is a text editor within Command-line Interface (you'll see how great it is relative to VSC in a minute)

 	- `-o` tag to create an object file